NagelTech/NTJsonStore/README.md

 # NTJsonStore

-NTJsonStore is a NOSQL-style store that uses SQLITE to ultimately store the data and do indexing.
-It stores JSON natively and is schemaless.
-Because it uses SQLITE we get fast indexes and a flexible query language (SQL WHERE clauses.)
+NTJsonStore is a schemaless document-oriented data store that will be immediately familiar of you have used MongoDB or similar systems.
+Key features include:

+ - **Document-oriented JSON storage.** Values are stored as JSON-compliant NSDictionaries.
+(The data that could be returned by `NSJSONSerialization` is supported.)
+ - **Full index support.** Data is ultimately stored in SQLITE, so you get the full performance and flexibility of SQLITE indexes.
+Unique and non-unique indexes, multiple keys and keys that are nested in the JSON are all supported.
+ - **Flexible queries.** Queries may contain any value that appears in your JSON document, including nested values using dot notation.
+Anything that is allowed in a SQLITE WHERE clause is allowed, as long as you stick to a single collection (TABLE.)
+ - **No upgrade headaches.** Because the data is essentially schemaless, you are not required to "upgrade" the data store with application updates.
+Of course this might put an additional burden on the code that is using the data because you may encounter old or new data, but it's usually easy enough to work around.
+ - **Simple multi-threading support.** Any call may be performed synchronously or asynchronously.
+The system will make sure operations for each collection happen in the same order.
+There is no concept of multiple contexts to deal with.

-## Overview
+## API Overview
+---

 The `NTJsonStore` is a container for a group of `NTJsonCollections`.
 It owns the underlying SQLITE store and has methods to assist in synchronizing operations across collections.
-Each store has a global key-value collection of metadata which can b used to store aditional data about the store or collections.
+Each store has a global key-value collection of metadata which can be used to store aditional data about the store or collections.
 Collections are created as they are first accessed, so there is no explicit process to create a collection.

 Each collection is represented by a `NTJsonCollection` object which is responsible for all access to an individual collection.
-Colletions are created when they are first accessed and are schema-less.
+Collections are created when they are first accessed and are schema-less.

+### A Simple Example

+	NTJsonStore *store = [[NTJsonStore alloc] initWithName:@"sample.db"];
+	NSJsonCollection *collection = [store collectionWithName:@"users"];

+	// these are optional but improve performance...
+	[collection addIndex:@"[last_name], [first_name]"];
+	[collection addQueryableFields:@"[address.country]"];

+	NSString *country = @"US";
+	NSArray *users = [collection findWhere:@"[address.country] = ?" args:@[country] orderBy:@"[last_name], [first_name]"];

+	for(NSDictionary *user in users)
+		NSLog(@"%@, %@", user[@"last_name"], user[@"first_name"]);

 ## Configuration
+---

 The Store encapsulates the database and allows access to the array of collections.
 The `storePath` defaults to the caches directory and the `storeName	 defaults to 'NTJsonStore.db'.
 These properties can be change any time before the store is first accessed.